Njugi92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that prints "Hello World" script that displays a confused smiley "(Ôo)'.
+Display the content of /etc/passwd file